w-mayer/chloe-autio-strategies/docs/NETLIFY_FORMS.md

 ## Security

-### Spam Protection
-- Netlify provides automatic spam protection
+- All forms include spam protection via Netlify
-- Honeypot fields can be added if needed
-- Rate limiting is configurable
+- Form data is encrypted in transit

-### Data Privacy
-- Form data is stored securely by Netlify
+- No sensitive data is stored in client-side code
-- GDPR compliance features available
-- Data retention policies configurable

-## Best Practices

-1. **Always include `data-netlify="true"`** on forms
-2. **Use descriptive form names** for easy identification
-3. **Include hidden `form-name` input** for proper detection
-4. **Test forms thoroughly** before deployment
-5. **Monitor form submissions** in Netlify dashboard
-6. **Keep form content centralized** for easy maintenance
+- Success redirects prevent form resubmission